Peripheral Arterial Disease Testing

 Using Doppler ultrasound is another common test to check the flow of blood in your lower limbs.
 Basic blood tests can check your cholesterol and triglycerides as well.
 In some cases, you may need a more advanced test, like an angiography.
 This involves using a contrast dye and X-ray or MRA imaging to view the flow of your blood through your body.

-Treatment Options in Warren and South Plainfield, NJ
+Treatment Options in Warren, Hillsborough and South Plainfield, NJ

 Once peripheral arterial disease testing has confirmed you have PAD, it’s time to begin next steps and plan treatment for your lower limbs.
 Dr. Thapar and our team will help you establish a plan to improve circulation and relieve any symptoms of the problem.
 This may include exercise, diet changes, and footwear or shoe inserts to better protect your lower limbs.
 The key will be to not ignore your diagnosis, but take active steps to address the problem and invest in your foot health.